 Essential to the vitalism model is finding time for joy!
 You are not here on this planet to work yourself down to the bone.
 You are here to celebrate and relish in nature’s gifts, give back to the planet, and live a life of meaning.
 Take breaks to enjoy life, uplift your heart, and invigorate your mind.

 Nature goes through periods of cleansing and rejuvenating.
 From the deciduous trees dropping their leaves in autumn and budding in the spring to the waxing and waning tides of the rivers, there is a chapter for everything.
 By living in accordance with these vitalist self-care practices, you can experience a deepened and more harmonious connection with the natural world around you.
-While many of them perhaps seem overly simplistic, they are actually very powerful, especially when done together, for we harmonize our entire being with the cycles, rhythms, and patterns of nature.
+While many of them perhaps seem overly simplistic, they are actually very powerful, especially when done together, for through that we harmonize our entire being with the cycles, rhythms, and patterns of nature.